Panic attacks are one of the most common mental health issues. On this page, you can find out about the following topics:

-My favourite panic attacks self-help book (and I’ve read a few!) is the “Panic Attacks Workbook – A Guided Program for Beating the Panic Trick” by Dave Carbonell (also available on Amazon).
+Having read many of the self-help books on the market, our favourite is the “Panic Attacks Workbook – A Guided Program for Beating the Panic Trick” by Dave Carbonell (also available on Amazon).
 Unlike many other self-help books on panic attacks, it is written by a psychologist with many years of experience in helping people overcome panic, and it is not condescending.
-A rare combination!
-It is also very easy to read, entertaining, and great value for money.
+It is also easy to read and great value for money.

 A book which has been highly recommended on our forum is “At last a life” by Paul David: “I have a found a book recently which has helped me.
 It’s by a man who suffered for years with anxiety and cured himself through going with the anxiety and the thoughts instead of fighting it.
 His website www.anxietynomore.co.uk is really good with loads of success stories on people that the book has helped and lots of reassurance about the symptoms we all fear experience associated with panic and anxiety.
 Also he has now released an app for the iPhone called “anxietynomore” and it includes the book and lots of other features well worth getting in my opinion.”

-Yet another book which is interesting but gets mixed reviews is “The Mindfulness & Acceptance Workbook for Anxiety” by John Forsyth and Georg Eifert.
-Personally I thought that it might not be the best read if you’re feeling depressed, and some reviewers have found it condescending.
+Yet another book which is interesting but gets mixed reviews is “The Mindfulness and Acceptance Workbook for Anxiety” by John Forsyth and Georg Eifert.
+We thought that it might not be the best read if you’re feeling depressed, and some reviewers have found it condescending.
 Other reviewers rave about it and say it really helped them when everything else had failed.
 It seems that people either love it or loathe it!

 Working with a mental health professional

 Some people find that they can overcome panic attacks using self-help alone.
 But

 - you may prefer some extra help and expertise from a real human being in person, or